Join us June 10th at the Castner- Compton Cemetery workday. Meet at VVH to carpool.

 The Van Veghten House, both a NJ State and National Historic Site, is a survivor.
 And a perfect example of how dedicated individuals can preserve and protect incredible national assets.
-We are one of five colonial era homes where Washington and his generals stayed during the second Middlebrook Encampment during the winter of 1778-1779.
-These homes are known as the Five Generals Houses.
+We are one of five surviving colonial era homes where Washington and his generals stayed during the second Middlebrook Encampment during the winter of 1778-1779.
+These homes, known as the Five Generals Houses, are Van Veghten House, Staats House, Wallace House, Vanderveer House and Horne House.
+Several other sites in the county housed officers, but, sadly, the structures no longer exist.

 The house currently serves as the headquarters of the Somerset County Historical Society.
 It is situated at the back of an industrial park off county road 533, also known as Finderne Avenue.
 So it can't be seen from the road past the complex.
 Finding us is part of the adventure!